Four Need-to-Know Ways to Avoid a Cluttered Website

 Today, an organized physical workspace is not enough for a business to operate smoothly.
 If your website is cluttered you might as well be trying to run a company from under a mountain of paper and junk.

 Virtual clutter mainly focuses on ways to keep your devices organized and your online presence clutter-free.
 For example, organizing emails into folders that are easier to find versus collecting virtual dust in your inbox.
-You can organize your desktop as well by using folders to sort like items together, and of course, it’s always helpful to regularly delete any emails or documents that are no longer relevant.
+You can organize your desktop as well by using folders to sort similar items together.
+And of course, it’s always helpful to regularly delete any emails or documents that are no longer relevant.
 Platforms like Google Photos and Dropbox make it easy to store photos, videos, and documents in a safe place that doesn’t take up precious space on your hard drive.

 These may seem like pretty simple ideas, but you would be surprised how many people don’t think about organizing their virtual lives.
 If and when they finally do, there’s so much data it can be overwhelming, to say the least.
 One thing that any savvy business owner should not overlook is a cluttered website because it’s the equivalent of having a sign for your business that is covered in graffiti.
 It makes it hard to read and turns people away.
 You have less than one second before a visitor forms an opinion about your website.
 If you can’t hold their attention, then odds are that they will leave your site and move on to the competition.